 0 available deals

-I want to play physical games on my PS5 - this means you need to buy the PS5 Disc edition.
+I want to play physical games on my PS5 - this means you need to buy the PS5 Disc Edition/ PS5 Slim Disc Edition.

-I like to sell my pre-owned games - once again, go for the PS5 Disc Edition, if you're someone who tends to trade in old games or sell them then you're not gonna have this option when going all-digital
+I like to sell my pre-owned games - once again, go for the PS5 Disc Edition/PS5 Slim Disc Edition., if you're someone who tends to trade in old games or sell them then you're not gonna have this option when going all-digital

-I want to watch Blu-Rays on my PS5 - PS5 Disc Edition is the way to go, you're not going to be able to play any DVDs or Blu-Rays without the disc drive.
+I want to watch Blu-Rays on my PS5 - PS5 Disc Edition/Slim version is the way to go, you're not going to be able to play any DVDs or Blu-Rays without the disc drive.

-I only play games digitally - If this is you then you're best off saving yourself some money on the initial console purchase and going with the PS5 Digital Edition.
+I only play games digitally - If this is you then you're best off saving yourself some money on the initial console purchase and going with the PS5 Slim Digital Edition.
+There's no point in buying the old PS5 digital model unless it is significantly discounted.

-I am limited on space for my console - In this case, the PS5 Digital Edition is probably your best bet as it is the slightly slimmer console of the 2 models.
-However, the size difference is not massive so make sure you measure your space accordingly.
+I am limited on space for my console - In this case, the PS5 Slim Digital Edition is probably your best bet as it is the slightly slimmest of the four models.
+However, the PS5 Slim Disc Edition is not that much bigger.
+Just avoid the original 2 models if space is an issue.

-One thing to take note of is that although the PS5 Digital Edition is the cheaper console their is a lot of savings to be had when buying physical games.
+One thing to take note of is that although the PS5 Digital Edition/Slim Digital are the cheaper consoles there are a lot of savings to be had when buying physical games.
 Retailers compete for the best price on physical PS5 games, meaning they often get price drops and solid sales, with the option to trade your games in as well that initial saving on going digital could easily be made up with some solid savings on physical PS5 games and trading in games you're finished with.
+Bundles are also better on the PS5 Disc/Slim Disc models because they can have games bundled in for free by retailers.

-Meanwhile, if you can only purchase digital games with the PS5 Digital Edition you're at the whim of Sony's storefront and pricing which is typically far higher than physical, yes there are often great sales on the PlayStation store but you can still take advantage of these with the PS5 Disc Edition.
-In our opinion right now the PS5 Disc Edition would be the way to go generally but if you're happy buying all your games digitally from Sony then there's absolutely nothing wrong with the PS5 Digital Edition!
+Meanwhile, if you can only purchase digital games with the PS5 Digital Edition/Slim Digital you're at the whim of Sony's storefront and pricing which is typically far higher than physical, yes there are often great sales on the PlayStation store.
+However, you can still take advantage of these with the PS5 Disc Edition/Slim Disc.
+In our opinion unless you see a large discount on the older models your best bet is to just always go for the new Slim model as it has the same RRP, with more SSD storage and it's significantly smaller in size.

 We've pushed some shiny new code to make your browsing experience even better.